What to Expect in Menopause

 What about Bioidentical hormones?

-Bioidentical, natural progesterone is available as Prometrium (now available as generic progesterone capsules), which is FDA approved.
+Bioidentical, natural progesterone is available and is FDA approved.
 There is some evidence that natural progesterone may be a better progesterone for use in hormone replacement therapy.
 Some of the beneficial things we see estrogen do for the heart such as improving cholesterol and dilating coronary vessels is offset when one adds the synthetic progesterone, Provera.
 This does not happen when natural progesterone is added.
 In the laboratory, breast cell proliferation seems to be induced by synthetic progestins, but not natural progesterone.
 However, once again, we do not have randomized, prospective studies that demonstrate the superiority of natural progesterone over synthetic progestins in hormone replacement therapy regimens.
-Prometrium is compounded in peanut oil so it is contraindicated in patients with a peanut allergy.
+Micronized progesterone is compounded in peanut oil so it is contraindicated in patients with a peanut allergy.

 You will also see natural progesterone cream promoted as an alternative to standard hormone replacement therapy.
 The best designed scientific studies have shown little or no benefit of progesterone cream over placebo in the resolution of menopausal symptoms.
 The transdermal absorption of progesterone, and the amount of actual progesterone in creams, varies tremendously.
 If you would like to use a progesterone cream alone, there is little or no risk in doing so, but it is not recommended to use progesterone cream for the purpose of protecting the endometrium in women who are taking estrogen replacement.